gauravearn/trinity-blast-machine-learning/README.md

 # scalable_parallel_faster_implementation_of_genomic_transcriptomics_annotations
-This repository contains a scalable and faster implementation of the API based inferences for the genome and the transcriptome annotations for large scale sequencing datasets.
+This repository contains a scalable and faster implementation of the genome and the transcriptome annotations for large scale sequencing datasets.
 Gaurav Sablok \
 Senior Postdoctoral Fellow \
 Faculty of Natural and Agricultural Sciences Room 7-35, \